 What To Look For in a Child-Friendly Protein Powder

 - Little to no sugar.
-Make sure your protein powder contains as little sugar as possible.
+Make sure your product contains as little sugar as possible.
 As a general rule, it should not go over 6 grams per serving.
-Moreover, make sure no syrups or artificial sweeteners are used to sweeten the protein powder.
+Moreover, make sure no syrups or artificial sweeteners are used to sweeten.

 - No added sugars.
-If you’re adamant about choosing a protein powder that is slightly sweeter for your babe, make sure you choose something that contains monk fruit.
+If you’re adamant about choosing a product that is slightly sweeter for your babe, make sure you choose something that contains monk fruit.
 You should stay away from artificial sweeteners or any added sweeteners at all.
 Yes, this includes stevia.

 - Stay away from soy isolate.
-Soy isolate protein is not an ideal ingredient to have in your protein powder that a variety of issues including GMOs, heavy metal contamination, can impact hormones.
+Soy isolate is not an ideal ingredient to have in your supplement that a variety of issues including GMOs, heavy metal contamination, can impact hormones.
 The process of isolating the soy strips it of its nutrients and leaves behind traces of heavy metals.
 This usually leads to the formation of nitrites, causing carcinogens to form in your child’s body.

 - Organic and non-GMO is the way to go.
 Choose something as organic as possible.
 This gives your babe a cleaner source of protein and added nutrients.
 Plus, this guarantees that your child isn’t putting anything harmful into their little bodies.